 I have highlighted the Work Sharp Guided Field Sharpener a couple of times in this blog.
 And I will never get tired of doing that because of the finesse and overall quality of this tool.
 If you want to sharpen a knife, this sharpener is a recommended utility.

 This knife sharpener is a perfect everyday-carry utility for outdoor goers.
 It has a tested-and-proven capacity to sharpen knives and other blade products.

 The ceramic honing rod can rotate so that you will be able to access its fine and coarse honing surfaces.
 Moreover, it also has a grooved surface, which you can use to sharpen fish hooks.
-Interestingly, another ceramic rod is also integrated into this sharpener.
+Interestingly, another ceramic sharpener is also integrated into this tool.
 It is perfect for sharpening blades with serrations.

 - Complete abrasive steps for total sharpening result

 - Works with fish hooks and other bladed tools